Why States Should Ban Guns From Political Rallies

 This raises questions about why the organization did not consider that the presence of assault rifles by one group might inhibit the free-speech rights of the other group — or that it could requiring its clients to not bring weapons?
 But in the end, it has since adopted a no-guns policy.
 Now it's up to the Commonwealth and states like it to do the same.

 Virginia has the power to regulate possession of assault rifles at political rallies.
 Indeed, the state has the right to outlaw them entirely.
-Until it and other states do so, the responsibility for shots fired at political rallies is on the heads of state legislators and governors.
+Until it and other states do so, the responsibility for shots fired at political rallies rests with state legislators and governors.